Skip to main content

 A word on Jimmie’s influences.
 Time and again black musicians had an impact on early country music.
 “And there’s a very good reason for it,” said Frank Walker, after Peer perhaps the greatest hillbilly-era producer.
 “On the outskirts of a city like Atlanta, you had your colored section, and then you had your white—Fm sorry to use the word, you had what they used to call ‘white trash.’
 They were right close to each other.
 They passed each other every day, and a little of the spiritualistic type of singing of the colored people worked over into the white hillbilly, and a little of the white hillbilly worked over into what the colored people did.”
 Rodgers, who spoke in a hip, black-inflected argot, preferred the blues to all of the other songs he did, according to Peer.
 Bill Monroe, the founder of bluegrass, learned at the feet of a wandering black guitarist named Arnold Shultz.
 As a young man in West Texas, Bob Wills, progenitor of Western Swing, rode his horse fifty miles to see Bessie Smith, “Queen of the Blues,” sing.
 Post-World War II country music’s towering figure Hank Williams always said his only teacher was the black street singer Rufus Payne, known as “Tee-Tot.”
 The country-music innovators who were not directly influenced by black musicians are few indeed.

 By 1933, the year Jimmie Rodgers died, the Depression was forcing the record business into a survival struggle.
-Only 6 million records were sold in the United States in 1932. compared with 104 million in 1927, when the industry had fought back from its early-twenties slump.
+Only 6 million records were sold in the United States in 1932. compared with 104 million in 1927, when the industry had fought back from its early-20s slump.

 Yet the Depression didn’t kill country music; it actually pushed it to new heights of popularity and professionalism.
 Unable to afford records, rural listeners relied on the radios they’d bought in flusher times.
 Radio became the essential medium of Depression-era hillbilly music, and powerful stations like Nashville’s WSM.
 Chicago’s WLS, and Fort Worth’s WBAP began creating country-music fans all across the nation.
 In 1936 WSM’s “Grand Ole Opry” drew 325,000 letters from fans.
 Across the Mexican border the outlaw “X stations” used wattages two and three times the legal U.S. limit to blast Jimmie Rodgers and the Carter Family all the way to Canada.

-In the twenties hillbilly recording artists were essentially amateurs who earned their real livings as railroaders, millworkers, and miners.
+In the 20s, hillbilly recording artists were essentially amateurs who earned their real livings as railroaders, millworkers, and miners.
 Making records was a lark.
 “When you’d picked out the three or four things in their repertoire,” said Frank Walker, “you were through with that man as an artist.
-That was it, you forgot about them and said good-bye, and they went back home; they had made a phonograph record, and that was the next thing to being President of the United States in their mind.”
+That was it, you forgot about them and said good-bye, and they went back home; they had made a phonograph record, and that was the next thing to being president of the United States in their mind.”
 But the Depression made part-time music making an untenable luxury, and casual pickers and fiddlers were replaced by a more professional, more ambitious lot.

 The medium itself—radio, that is—helped select a new type of performer.
-“Old time music, 1920s style, had been shaped in the days of no microphones, when subtlety was lost in the ambient noise of schoolrooms and front porches,” writes Bob Coltman in a provocative essay on Depression-era country music in the journal Old-Time Music .
-“By contrast the radio . . . was hushed, intimate . . . encouraging soft, expressive, modulated voices. . . .
+“Old time music, 1920s style, had been shaped in the days of no microphones, when subtlety was lost in the ambient noise of schoolrooms and front porches,” writes Bob Coltman in a provocative essay on Depression-era country music in the journal Old-Time Music.
+“By contrast, the radio . . . was hushed, intimate . . . encouraging soft, expressive, modulated voices. . . .
 The old shouters and straightaway pickers began to tumble from grace,” replaced by “supple, sweet singers,” like Bradley Kincaid and the Delmore Brothers.
-The emblematic mid-thirties act was the Monroe Brothers, who dominated radio in the Carolinas.
+The emblematic mid-30s act was the Monroe Brothers, who dominated radio in the Carolinas.
 Voices seamlessly blending, Charlie and Bill Monroe sped through breakneck versions of mountain ballads and religious tunes, as if daring each other to play or sing a wrong note.
 These duets aren’t merely a forecast of Bill Monroe’s coming greatness; they are a high point in country music.

 With the new professionalism came an impatience with the term hillbilly ; it was too easily ridiculed.
 “There is a practice among recording companies ... to call them [the mountain songs] Hilly Billy songs,” said Bradley Kincaid, a star of WLS’s “National Barn Dance,” in 1930.
-“When they say Hilly Billy Songs they generally mean bum songs and jail songs.”
+“When they say Hilly Billy Songs, they generally mean bum songs and jail songs.”

 Another image was ready to hand.
-Americans in the late twenties and early thirties, fed a steady diet of Western films, were cowboy-happy.
+Americans in the late 20s and early 30s, fed a steady diet of Western films, were cowboy-happy.
 Here was the answer to the hillbillies’ image problem: a ready-made rural persona that Americans found romantic and liberating.
 President Roosevelt’s favorite song, after all, was “Home on the Range.”
 “No youngster in the thirties and forties ever wanted to grow up to be a hillbilly,” writes country-music scholar Douglas Green (himself a cowboy singer) in an essay on Gene Autry, “but thousands upon thousands wanted to be cowboys.”
-The public tended to conflate the two personas anyway; an early silent Western by the director Tohn Ford, The Scarlet Drop , bore the working title Hill Billy .
+The public tended to conflate the two personas anyway; an early silent Western by the director Tohn Ford, The Scarlet Drop, bore the working title Hill Billy .
 “The only real difference between a hillbilly singer and a cowboy singer,” said the national music weekly Billboard in 1944, “is a ten-gallon hat.
 When a hillbilly singer gets the price of said hat, he immediately steps into the cowboy class.”

-The list of thirties hillbilly singers who donned ten-gallon hats is long indeed.
+The list of 30s hillbilly singers who donned ten-gallon hats is long indeed.
 Gene Autry, a hillbilly singer from Texas, went to Hollywood in 1934 and became the movies’ first famous singing cowboy.
 The same year, a group called the Kentucky Ramblers metamorphosed into the Prairie Ramblers; one of their singers, Arkansan Rubye Blevins, became Patsy Montana and warbled the million-selling “I Wanna Be a Cowboy’s Sweetheart.”
 The Girls of the Golden West, Dolly and Millie Good, were sisters from Illinois whose manager invented a whole biography for them, according to which they were ranch girls from Muleshoe, Texas, who’d learned to yodel by imitating coyotes.

 And cowboy imagery stuck, for good.
-In the forties Hank Williams, an Alabama farm boy, wore Western costumes and called his band the Drifting Cowboys; in the fifties and sixties spangled cowboy suits became a country cliché; and in the seventies Waylon Jennings and Willie Nelson, calling themselves Outlaws, chose the look of nineteenth-century cattle rustlers.
+In the forties Hank Williams, an Alabama farm boy, wore Western costumes and called his band the Drifting Cowboys; in the fifties and sixties spangled cowboy suits became a country cliché; and in the seventies Waylon Jennings and Willie Nelson, calling themselves Outlaws, chose the look of 19th-century cattle rustlers.
 Today, in an absolutely unremarked bit of cultural schizophrenia, the singer Dwight Yoakam prides himself on his Kentucky coal-mining roots but wears a ten-gallon hat, chaps, and lizard-skin boots.

 In the honky-tonks’ sexually charged atmosphere, old-time hill-billy music with its sentimental themes seemed out of place.
 Patrons wanted tougher fare, music that reflected their lives.